JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/README.md

 ## 🐔 A4.
 Recurrent Neural Network & Transformer

 ### A4-1.
 [RNN & LSTM Image Captioning](https://github.com/JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/blob/main/A4/rnn_lstm_captioning.ipynb)
+- RNN: RNN stands for Recurrent Neural Network, designed specifically to handle sequential data.
+Unlike tasks such as image classification, where inputs (images) have a fixed size, language-related tasks like machine translation involve input sequences of varying lengths.
+To address this challenge, RNNs were introduced.

+- [LSTM](https://www.bioinf.jku.at/publications/older/2604.pdf): LSTM stands for Long Short-Term Memory, a variant of RNNs.
+One of the major limitations of RNNs is the gradient vanishing/exploding problem during training.
+While gradient clipping can help mitigate the exploding gradient issue, resolving the vanishing gradient problem proved far more challenging.
+To overcome this, LSTM architecture was proposed, which improves gradient flow—similar to the effect of residual connections in [ResNet]().
+LSTMs excel at preserving long-term dependencies, making them more effective than standard RNNs for many tasks.
+(Note: [GRU](https://www.mt-archive.net/10/SSST-2014-Cho.pdf), or Gated Recurrent Units, is another popular RNN variant similar to LSTM but with a simpler architecture.)

 The COCO Captions dataset includes 80,000 training images and 40,000 validation images, each paired with 5 captions provided by workers on Amazon Mechanical Turk.
 The figure below illustrates examples from the dataset.
 For this image captioning task, I implemented vanilla RNN and LSTM models, as they are well-suited for processing sequential text data as input.

 <img width="1000" alt="Screenshot 2024-11-24 at 2 35 39 PM" src="https://github.com/user-attachments/assets/1819e24f-3414-4b43-b854-5a1cecedc2dd">
 <img width="1000" alt="Screenshot 2024-11-24 at 2 42 54 PM" src="https://github.com/user-attachments/assets/fa16bf20-906b-4b5d-94fa-00459c834c24">